cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

-One way to accomplish this is by signing with a private key which is a function of the long-term private signing key and a freshly chosen blinding key, and similarly by producing a public verification key which is a function of the long-term public verification key and same blinding key.
+One way to accomplish this is by signing with a private key which is a function of the long-term private signing key and a freshly chosen blinding key, and similarly by producing a public verification key which is a function of the long-term public verification key and the same blinding key.
 A signature scheme with this functionality is referred to as signing with key blinding.

 A signature scheme with key blinding aims to achieve unforgeability and unlinkability.
 Informally, unforgeability means that one cannot produce a valid (message, signature) pair for any blinding key without access to the private signing key.
-Similarly, unlinkability means that one cannot distinguish between two signatures produced from two separate key signing keys, and two signatures produced from the same signing key but with different blinding keys.
+Similarly, unlinkability means that one cannot distinguish between two signatures produced from two separate signing keys, and two signatures produced from the same signing key but with different blinding keys.

 This document describes extensions to EdDSA {{!RFC8032}} and ECDSA {{ECDSA}} to enable